MDP-Group-21/mdp-algo/README.md

 # mdp-algo
 28/09/18: Uploaded code for clearing checklist.<br/>
+01/10/18:
-01/10/18: Reuploaded code.
-Input adapted for hexstring.
+- Reuploaded code.
+Input adapted for hexstring
+- Uploaded week 8 code (non-integrated)
           <t/>1.
 Note: Not to be used for actual run.<br/>
           2. Requires IDLE and wampserver to run.<br/>
             2a.
 Put the HTML + js file into the 'www' folder of your wampserver directory to run<br/>